Priority Area: Smoking Cessation

 or less yearly income

-has no high school diploma
+of those who have no high school diploma

 Men